Tribe's Guide to

 What is a location order?

-A location order issued by a family court authorises a Commonwealth department or agency (like Centrelink), to give the court information about a child’s location, notwithstanding the usual rules about privacy.
+A location order issued by the court authorises a Commonwealth department or agency (like Centrelink), to give the court information about a child’s location, notwithstanding the usual rules about privacy.
 It is often applied for alongside a recovery order, when a parent has taken a child from their usual home and the primary carer has no knowledge of that parent’s or the child’s whereabouts.
 If the child’s location can be determined, the recovery order can be enforced.

 Starting a property case